-Channarayana Durga is a hill fort in Tumkur district in Karnataka state of India.
-The place is famous for its beautiful fort on the top that has great history.
+Channarayana Durga is a hill in the Tumkur district in the Karnataka state of India.
+The place is famous for its beautiful fort on the top that has a great history.
 For a hiking/trekking enthusiast, Channarayana Durga Fort makes a great weekend getaway.
 It is surely one of the most spectacular hikes to do from Bangalore.

 Channarayana Durga Fort was constructed by a local king Chikakappa Gowda, the ruler of Madhugiri Fort and its surroundings.
 The fort was built in the 17th century.
 The fort then fell into the hands of Marathas.
 But in the subsequent years, the control of the fort changed between the Marathas and Mysore Wodeyars.
 At the end, the British took over the fort during the Third Mysore War.

 One of the most fascinating fact is that there are 6 stone entrances to get to the fort.

 The fort is on the Channarayana Durga Hill and the hill is accessible by road.

 - Public transport – Unfortunately, there is no public transport to Channarayana Durga hill.
 However, there are trains between Bangalore and Tumkur.
 And one needs to make their way from the Tumkur train station to the Channarayana Durga Hill.

 - Road – The base of the hill is around 100 kilometres (2.5 hours) from Bangalore towards Tumkur.
 And this is the easiest way to get to Channarayana Durga hill.

 This is a one day itinerary that the tour company I went with followed.
 This worked really well and we were back in Bangalore right on time.